-Nigeria is Africa's most populated country, and of that population over 50% are under the age of 24.
-We have been led by the Lord to focus specifically on the youth as this large part of the population desires hope for the future.
-They have incredible potential, but in many cases lack the resources necessary to ensure their success.
+Nigeria is Africa's most populated country, and of that population, over 50% are under the age of 24.
+The Lord has led us to focus specifically on the youth as this large part of the population desires hope for the future.
+They have incredible potential but, in many cases, lack the resources necessary to ensure their success.
 According to unicef.org, "only 61 percent of 6-11 year-olds regularly attend primary school and only 35.6 percent of children aged 36-59 months receive early childhood education."
 Attendance is especially low when it comes to females.
-There are many factors that create this issue, including the cost of education and infrastructure.
+Many factors create this issue, including the cost of education and infrastructure.

-Education in Nigeria is not free and many families cannot afford it.
-An abundance of schools face problems such as constant power outages, lack of textbooks and other teaching materials.
-Ignition633 is in partnership with the queen of the Tiv tribe, Felicia Ayatse, to help support education in Nigeria, specifically educating those located in IDP camps.
-These IDP camps have very inconsistent resources, but all of them are in lack; some camps may have a structure, while others have no structure at all, and students attend class under a tree for shade.
-The IDP camps with structures do not have desks or seating for students; they sit on the concrete floor during their lesson.
+Education in Nigeria is not free, and many families cannot afford it.
+An abundance of schools face problems such as constant power outages lack of textbooks and other teaching materials.
+Ignition633 is in partnership with the queen of the Tiv tribe, Felicia Ayatse, to help support education in Nigeria, specifically educating those in IDP camps.
+These IDP camps have very inconsistent resources, but all of them lack; some camps may have a structure, while others have no structure at all, and students attend class under a tree for shade.
+The IDP camps with facilities do not have desks or seating for students; they sit on the concrete floor during their lessons.
 Blackboards at these camps are in poor condition or completely non-existent.
-Due to the lack of resources, it is difficult to find teachers willing to work in these conditions.
+Due to the lack of resources, finding teachers willing to work in these conditions isn't easy.

 Most of the displaced students in the camps are not receiving a quality education.
 As they grow, they are disadvantaged by default, thus perpetuating a cycle of poverty.

 HOW CAN WE HELP?

 Ignition633 will help refugees at these IDP camps get the resources they need such as clean water, school supplies, and proper education facilities.